GluuFederation/docs-oxd-prod/3.1.1/sources/plugin/wordpress/index.md

 4. Click `Register` to continue.

 !!!
 Note
     If you get a blank page after clicking `Register`, check the apache error log file in `/var/log/apache2/`.
 Most likely the error is about `utf8_encode() function`.
 If so, install the `php{php_version}.0.xml` plugin from the command line and restart apache.
-For example if your are using php7 the command will be:``$ sudo apt-get install php7.0.xml``
+For example if you are using php7, the command will be:``$ sudo apt-get install php7.0.xml``

 If your OpenID Provider supports dynamic registration no additional steps are required.